betaflight/betaflight.com/docs/development/API/Cloud-Build-API.md

 ## Usage

-For optimal use please select ONLY the appropiate hardware for the flight controller after selecting the right target (using auto-detect button).
+For optimal use please select ONLY the appropiate hardware for the flight controller after selecting the correct target (using auto-detect button).
-Choices below are further described in the [wiki/Firmware Flasher page](/docs/wiki/configurator/firmware-flasher-tab)
+The options below are further described in the [wiki/Firmware Flasher page](/docs/wiki/configurator/firmware-flasher-tab).
+We also have a complete listing of [build options](/docs/development/Defines).

 ### Radio Protocols